fkurz/enum-type/README.md

 > ---

-We lean towards a bit more flexible interpration of enums where an enumerable type is a specified as a
+This package provides a comparatively more flexible enum implementation for plain JavaScript which is inspired by [TypeScript enums][2].

+The underlying concept is that an enum type simply is a

-- finite collection of values $C$
+- finite collections of values $C$
 - which can be enumerated by the natural numbers
-- and whose indexes are associated with a set of names

-Implicitely $C$ is not necessarily a set and can contain values of arbitrary and not necessarily one and the same type.
-This is an intentionally weak approach in terms of type safety which might provide a wider range of use.

-By requiring enumerability over the natural numbers—we can guarantee fixed iteration order and also gain ordering/comparability.
-Moreover—by associating the indexes of the values with names—we get hash map like value access and mnemonics for the values which may improve readability and self-documentation properties of our code.

-## Translation to JavaScript
+- and defines unique names/symbols for each value

+### TRANSLATION TO JAVASCRIPT

-An enumerable type as specified above can be implemented in JavaScript as an `Object` with mixed `String` and `Number` keys where the string keys map to the index of their associated valuesimplement the numbering the values to their order number and the string keys map names to order numbers.
+An enumerable type as specified above can be implemented in JavaScript as an `Object` with mixed `String` and `Number` keys where the number keys enumerate arbitrary values and the string keys give names to the index numbers—and implicitely to the values—for better readability.

 > ---